 Guatemala is a true paradise for photographers.
 Set in a backdrop of indescribable grandeur – volcanoes looming above with beautiful lakes, lush jungles, and pine forests.
 And everywhere are the local people – many of whom are descendants of the great Maya civilization that once flourished in the area, still living much the same way as they did before the Europeans first arrived.
 And the Spaniards did their part too, constructing the colonial gem of a city in Antigua, as well as many picturesque churches throughout the country.

 Long before the Europeans showed up in America the Maya had established a complex civilization in Guatemala and the surrounding areas.
 They built enormous pyramids and temples and made advancements in science, math, astronomy, and the arts.
-Many reminders of this world still remain – in the ancient ruins at such sites as Tikal and Copan and in the local people and their traditions.
+Many reminders of this world still remain – in the ancient ruins at sites like Copan and in the local people and their traditions.
 We will stay as near as possible to these archeological sites in order to photograph them in the best light in the morning and late afternoon.
 And we’ll visit the various towns on their special market days, providing many photo opportunities of the modern day Maya and their traditions.

 Antigua is one of the oldest and most beautiful cities in the Americas.
 Situated beneath three volcanoes, its cobblestone streets, crumbling ruins, and colonial architecture make it an ideal photo subject.
 Indigenous vendors sell their colorful fabrics in the main plaza and the streets.
 Our hotel is just one block from the central plaza and the cathedral.